Hi, I’m Leslie and this is my Maebird story.

 I attended printmaking classes at Penland School of Crafts in NC, the Clearing Folk School in Door County, Alma del Sol Studio in Guanajuato, Mexico, Oregon College of Art and Craft in Portland, Shake Rag Alley in Mineral Point and Hamilton Wood Type Museum in Two Rivers.
 I eventually signed a lease for a beautiful little space, and Maebird took flight.

-We opened on April 1st, 2023 to smiling faces with a show of a Milwaukee artist/friends’ work, and continued on with 3 more gallery openings, 1 pop-up event, 2 artwalks and a bunch of workshops.
-The gallery housed work created by both myself and my friends from across the country.
 Community and schools visits, 3 more more shows and numerous workshops were scheduled when a fire broke out in the building on September 25, 2023.
 It displaced us all, the building and apartments above were vacated, and the restoration process began.

 Maebird will always be about my passion for design, exploring where art and design collide, finding design in nature and engaging with my community in the wondrous field of printmaking.